Start9Labs/documentation/site/source/support/dev-docs/service-packaging/overview.rst

 For instance, `LND displays alerts <https://github.com/Start9Labs/lnd-wrapper/blob/master/manifest.yaml#L28>`_  around restoration since data will be overwritten.

-There is nothing you need to do as a developer to enable the service to run over Tor.
-This is *completely* handled by EmbassyOS - a Tor address will be automatically generated and an Nginx server configured (if a client application) when the service is installed.
-Just define which version of Tor your service needs in this manifest file!
+There is nothing you need to do as a developer to enable the service to run over Tor/LAN.
+This is *completely* handled by EmbassyOS - a Tor and LAN address will be automatically generated and an Nginx server configured (if a client application) when the service is installed.

 Config
 ======